carbon-language/carbon-lang/clang-tools-extra/docs/clang-include-fixer.rst

   Set to 1 if you want to insert ``#include`` for the symbol under the cursor.
   Default is 0.
-Compared to normal mode, this mode won't parse the source file and only search the sysmbol from database, which is faster than normal mode.
+Compared to normal mode, this mode won't parse the source file and only search the symbol from database, which is faster than normal mode.

 See ``clang-include-fixer.py`` for more details.